Makoto Kakuda: National team career

 In November 2003, Kakuda was selected Japan U-20 national team for 2003 World Youth Championship.
 At this tournament, he played 4 matches as left back of three back defence.

 Managerial career

 On 31 July 2024, Kakuda became official first manager of Reilac Shiga for mid 2024 season.
+On 14 December 2025, Kakuda was brought his club secure promotion to J3 League for the first time in their history from next season after draw against Azul Claro Numazu 1–1 and won aggregate 4–3 and ended 17 years in fourth tier.